What is Criminal Sexual Conduct 1st Degree?

 According to Mich.
 Comp.
 Laws § 750.520b, any person, whether male or female, can be charged with criminal sexual conduct in the first degree if the sexual crime involves the following elements:

-There are various elements that must be present for a first degree criminal sexual conduct charge to move forward.
+Various elements must be present for a first-degree criminal sexual conduct charge to move forward.

 Some of these include: